tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 * Guaranteed Delivery: on send
 * Circuit Breaker: on connection loss / connection

-This connects on a specified port for distributing outbound tcp data.
+This connects on a specified port for distributing outbound TCP data.

 The offramp can leverage postprocessors to frame data after codecs are applied and events are forwarded to external TCP protocol distribution endpoints.